e0dan/e0dan/README.md

 ## Hello there

-My name is Daniel and I recently turned 18.
+My name is Daniel, I am 18 years old.
+I am a beginner in web development.
-I was confused about what career to pursue, and after watching some videos on programming and web development, the way that the developers spoke and demonstrated how much they liked what they did, I was delighted.
+I was confused about which career to pursue, and as soon as I saw videos about programming and web development, the way the developers talked and helped each other and demonstrated how much they liked what they did, I was delighted.

-Since then I study web development and English every day in a self-taught way in search of becoming a developer too.
+Since then I study self-taught web development in search of becoming a developer as well.
 I never really thought about technology, how exciting and fun it is.
-It was love at first sight haha
+Was it love at first sight, kind of cliché?
+Yes haha, but it is a fact

 ##  Detailed Information

 * **Name**: Daniel Marra
 * **Age**: 18
 * **Living in**: Volta Redonda - RJ, Brazil
-* **Stack**: *Working on it*
-* **Learning**: HTML - CSS - Javascript
+* **Stack**: HTML - CSS - JS

  <p align="center">